Mapping the Spiral of Silence: Surveying Unspoken Opinions in Online Communities: Method

 \subsubsection{Controls}

-In addition to binary variables for demographics (gender, race, and political leaning), we include the following controls for personality and Reddit usage:
+Prior work on the spiral of silence has surfaced individual-level factors that influence a person's willingness to voice their viewpoint~\cite{dalisay2012spiral,salmon1990community,matthes2010spiral}.
+First, we include a measure for a participant's willingness to self-censor (\textit{WTSC}) to account for individual personality differences that could impact the likelihood of sharing.
+Following prior work~\cite{gearhart2014gay,sherrick2018effect,chen2018spiral}, we use the composite measure from Hayes et al.~\cite{hayes2005willingness}, which consists of eight questions that capture an individual's likelihood of withholding their opinion when they sense others disagree.
+A larger \textit{WTSC} value means the individual is more disposed to self-censoring.
+Second, following \citet{matthes2010spiral}'s finding that how strongly an individual agrees with a viewpoint impacts the chance that the spiral of silence occurs, we include a control for \textit{Agreement Intensity} measured on a three-point scale.
+Finally, we include controls for user demographics, as prior work~\cite{pierson2015outnumbered,de2017gender} has found differences in sharing behavior across identity groups.
+We include three binary variables for gender, race, and political leaning.

-\begin{itemize} [topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex,leftmargin=5pt] \item \emph{Willingness to self-censor (WTSC)}: Individual personality differences can impact the likelihood of sharing~\cite{gearhart2014gay}.
-We use \citet{hayes2005willingness} well-validated composite measure, consisting of eight questions capturing an individual's likelihood of withholding their opinion when they sense others disagree.
-A larger \textit{WTSC} value means the individual is more disposed to self-censoring. \item \emph{Agreement Intensity}: How strongly an individual agrees with a viewpoint impacts the chance that the spiral of silence occurs~\cite{matthes2010spiral}.
-We measure agreement on a 7-point scale from ``strongly disagree'' to ``agree.''
-Since we only consider viewpoints that participants agree with, we report intensity on a 3-point scale from ``somewhat agree'' to ``strongly agree.'' \item \emph{Posting}: To control for different base rates of posting frequency~\cite{gong2015characterizing}, we include a measure, \textit{Posting}, which captures a participant's self-reported likelihood of posting (over lurking) on a 5-point scale. \item \emph{Account Tenure}: Since newcomers may exhibit different sharing behavior compared to platform veterans~\cite{yang2017commitment}, we include a control capturing the age of the participant's Reddit account in years. \end{itemize}
+We also include controls related to the participant's Reddit usage.
+Importantly, we expect that many participants are lurkers, who are unlikely to post regardless of the topic~\cite{nonnecke2000lurker,gong2015characterizing}.
+To control for the different base rates of posting frequency, we include a measure, \textit{Posting}, which captures a participant's self-reported likelihood of actively participate in a community (as opposed to lurking) on a 5-point scale.
+Finally, we expect newcomers may exhibit different sharing behavior compared to platform veterans~\cite{yang2017commitment}.
+Thus, we include the control \textit{Account Tenure} that measures the age of the participant's Reddit account in years.